karllark/dust_extinction/paper/paper.md

 [^1]: See [karllark/dust_attenuation](https://github.com/karllark/dust_attenuation).

 Any published dust extinction model is welcome for inclusion in this package.
+I thank Kristen Larson and Aidan McBride for model contributions and P. L. Lim, Brigitta Sipocz, Soham Gaikwad, Clement Robert, and Adam Ginsburg for smaller much appreciated contributions.

 # References